Yachtmaster Ocean Theory and Passage combines the RYA Yachtmaster Ocean Theory course with an exhilarating Pacific Ocean passage.

 The syllabus includes celestial navigation, ocean currents, meteorology, and ocean passage planning.
 We make sure that you can use a sextant and know how to reduce sun sights and star sights to find your position.

-Week 2 – Radio and passage planning
+Week 2 – Ocean passage planning/ begin ocean passage

 Next is the Long Range (HF) Radio Operators course for long-distance communications.
 The crew then gets together to plan the ocean passage and prepare the boat ready for departure

 Depending on the course date you may start your Ocean passage from Hobart or from Sydney.
 Both Ocean passages aim to stop at Lord Howe Island before returning to Sydney, subject to weather.
 During the passage you will practice what you learnt in the classroom, plotting your latitude and longitude using the sun-run-sun method and completed a compass check using the sextant